kranthivp/PowerBI-Project/README.md

 ## Problem Statement

-This dashboard help to understand customers and their choices better.
-It helps to  know, their sales and profit/loss.
+This dashboard help walmart understand customers and their choices better.
 Through different analysis, they get to know their improvement area, & thus they can improve their sales by promotions and rewards in identified areas.
-It also let them know their average sales state wise and profits per year.
-Thus by using this dashboard they can identify the problem, and they can further work on factors responsible for it .
+It also let them know their average sales state wise and profit per year.
+Thus by using this dashboard they can identify the issues, and can further work on factors responsible for it .

 Since, number of customers in other sates are very less compared to California, they must work on improving their services in identified states.